-Increases in adult height, often viewed as a proxy of childhood nutritional status (Tanner, 1990; Floud et al., 2011), also suddenly stopped for white Americans born between approximately 1955 and 1974 while the height of Europeans continued to grow rapidly (Komlos and Lauderdale, 2007a,b; Komlos, 2010).
-Though again, height does not appear to have declined in absolute terms.
+Adult height, often viewed as a proxy of childhood nutritional status (Tanner, 1990; Floud et al., 2011), also suddenly stopped increasing for white Americans born between approximately 1955 and 1974, while the height of Europeans continued to grow rapidly (Komlos and Lauderdale, 2007a,b; Komlos, 2010).
 I build on these findings by examining height and physical development of these cohorts as children.
 I also show evidence that the males in cohorts born in the 1960s grew more slowly in adolescence than those born around a decade earlier.